 At a meeting on July 24, Saudi Energy Minister Khalid al-Falih said that his country would limit its crude exports to 6.6 million bbl/d in August, almost 1 million bbl/d below the levels of a year ago.

 OPEC states Libya and Nigeria were exempted from the limits to help their oil industries recover from years of unrest, though a committee on July 24 agreed Nigeria would now join the deal.

 Oil traders are looking ahead to the July 24 meeting of several ministers from OPEC and non-OPEC members in Russia, though some analysts doubt it will lead to any new intervention.

 Both benchmarks were trading at their highest since June 7 after rising more than 1.5% in the previous session on a report showing U.S. crude and fuel inventories fell last week.

-The U.S. Energy Information Administration said May 17 that crude inventories fell 1.8 million barrels for the week to May 12, compared with expectations for a decrease of 2.4 million barrels.
+Crude inventories fell by 4.7 million barrels in the week to July 14, compared with analysts' expectations for a decrease of 3.2 million barrels, the EIA said.

 Before the EIA report that revealed a bigger weekly draw than forecast in crude and gasoline stocks, WTI and Brent futures were up about 0.6%, supported by strong demand for gasoline.

 Russia is ready to continue working with OPEC, a source said, adding that Moscow welcomed a flexible approach by OPEC's leader Saudi Arabia to accommodate rising output from Nigeria and Libya.